 Those who face an intention substance abuse problem and who may be a risk to themselves or others are recommended for residential treatment.
 Once that portion is complete, a person may still not be ready to transition back into everyday life commitments and obligations.
 For this reason, partial-hospitalization and outpatient care were established.
 In other cases, residential treatment may not be needed.
 Lower levels of care can offer the same intensity and success for rehabilitation.

-PHP is recommended for clients who require a more hands-on approach from skilled and experienced addiction treatment specialists.
+Day Program is recommended for clients who require a more hands-on approach from skilled and experienced addiction treatment specialists.
 This program allows for better tracking of progress and control over changes that limit the risk of relapse.
 The program typically incorporates intensive therapy in both group and individual settings.

-The length of PHP programs varies for every treatment center.
+The length of Day Program programs varies for every treatment center.
 In general, it usually consists of 30 days of ongoing treatment.
 Optional sober living residences are provided to help clients acclimate to life without drugs or alcohol.
 Additionally, it includes physician care to clients in need of medical support and helps manage medications.

-At AspenRidge Recovery, our PHP Day Program is highly structured, featuring 25-30 hours of group therapy per week and weekly individual sessions that address co-occurring disorders like mental health and complex trauma.
+At AspenRidge Recovery, our Day Program Day Program is highly structured, featuring 25-30 hours of group therapy per week and weekly individual sessions that address co-occurring disorders like mental health and complex trauma.
 Our extensively trained clinicians address substance abuse as well and dual diagnosis, utilizing different treatment modalities such as:

 - Psychiatric Services